Altinn/altinn-desktop-tool/README.md

 ------------------------

-# Updated WPF client used by Altinn support
+# OUTDATED WPF client used by Altinn support
 Uses a public REST service to lookup contact information and roles delegated in the Altinn contact registry.
 ## Building
 Install WiX Toolset http://wixtoolset.org/